Western Digital says it matched rivals' bids for Toshiba chip unit

-NEW YORK Mergers and acquisitions for fashion retailers are like a crop top t-shirt: a risk best braved by a select few and avoided after a certain age.

-Western Digital Corp (WDC.O) said it matched rival bidders' offers to acquire Japanese conglomerate Toshiba Corp's (6502.T) flash memory unit ahead of a court hearing on Friday over whether to halt the auction process.
+Western Digital Corp said it matched rival bidders' offers to acquire Japanese conglomerate Toshiba Corp's flash memory unit ahead of a court hearing on Friday over whether to halt the auction process.

 Western Digital, in court documents filed July 7, said it has made six proposals since February, including a proposal on June 27 matching the best offer.
 On June 21, Toshiba said its preferred bidder was a consortium of Bain Capital and Japanese government investors offering $18 billion.

-Since February, Toshiba has been scrambling to sell its memory chip business, the second largest in the industry after Samsung Electronics Co Ltd (005930.KS), to cover losses from its ailing nuclear reactor division.
+Since February, Toshiba has been scrambling to sell its memory chip business, the second largest in the industry after Samsung Electronics Co Ltd, to cover losses from its ailing nuclear reactor division.

 But suitor Western Digital sued Toshiba in San Francisco County Superior Court for an injunction to stop the sale, arguing that a joint-venture it has with Toshiba at a plant in Japan means the chipmaker cannot sell without its consent.

 In a filing on July 7, Mark Long, the chief financial officer of Western Digital, said the company's most recent offer on June 27, made with private equity firm KKR, "is in line with the highest competing bids for (Toshiba's chip unit) that have been reported in the press."

 The actual dollar figure of Western Digital's offer is redacted from the document.
 Western Digital declined to comment.

-Toshiba did not immediately respond to a request for comment.
+A Toshiba spokeswoman declined to comment on deal details, but said Western Digital "has not participated in the bid processes" since early this year.

+Western Digital says the bid processes violate their joint venture contracts, and has been making bid offers separately from the processes.

 Toshiba has asked the court in San Francisco to dismiss Western Digital's attempt to stop the sale, arguing that the U.S. court does not have proper jurisdiction over a business that is based primarily in Japan and that an injunction would cause it irreparable harm.
 A hearing is scheduled for Friday.